zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/OCIMarketplaceEM-Setup.md

     ![](media/b4cec3edc37e987684bdb12418bca9ee.jpg)

-2. Verify the image source you want is selected (in this example Enterprise Manager 13c Workshop), then **Click Show Shape, Network,** and **Storage Options** if hidden.
+8. Select/Verify the image source you want(in this example Enterprise Manager 13c Workshop).
+Then **Click Show Shape, Network, and Storage Options** if hidden.

+    > NOTE: If you didn't start with the Listing Link, You can Select the Image Source by clicking on **Change Image Source** and searching for Enterprise Manager 13c Workshop and Selecting it.

-1. After which, it’s recommended to balance instances across Availability Domains AD which also helps with any tenancy limits; especially if there are multiple users using the tenancy at the same time to get hands on experience with the image.
+9. After which, it’s recommended to balance instances across Availability Domains AD which also helps with any tenancy limits; especially if there are multiple users using the tenancy at the same time to get hands on experience with the image.

 	> NOTE: when there are many users, if your last name is A-J, **select AD1**,J-M, **select AD2**, and if it’s N-Z, **select AD3**.

-1. For the **Instance Type**, select Virtual Machine and select the **Change Shape** button.
+10. For the **Instance Type**, select Virtual Machine and select the **Change Shape** button.

 	![](media/29d37c3d72579612ebaf96bbf58e5dd9.png)

-1. When presented with the Browse All Shapes choices, verify that the VMStandard2.4 (4 OCPU and 60 GB memory) shape is checked.
+11. When presented with the Browse All Shapes choices, Select the **VMStandard2.4** (4 OCPU and 60 GB memory) shape.
+Click on **Select Shape** to Apply the change

 	![](media/bae52a344e8a9ec62c69e14a7b8f9faf.png)

 	> NOTE: VMStandard2.2 may be used if VM.Standard2.4 is not available
 	![](media/6c656ee35c9ba15e0ce28ad1e997674b.tiff)

-1. After the **AD**, **Instance Type** and **Instance Shape** have been set, the next step is to configure the networking section.
+12. After the **AD**, **Instance Type** and **Instance Shape** have been set, the next step is to configure the networking section.

-1. For the Virtual Cloud Network Compartment and Subnet compartment, verify the **compartment_name** chosen is the same as in step 5.
+13. For the Virtual Cloud Network Compartment and Subnet compartment, verify the **compartment_name** chosen is the same as in step 5.
 For the Virtual Cloud Network, verify you have the VCN identified that you created with ingress rules for the EM image.

 	![](media/dc10fbf5cc961dad2eb7b30905783f6b.jpg)

-1. Verify the **Assign a public IP address** radio button is selected.
+14. Verify the **Assign a public IP address** radio button is selected.
 DO NOT OVERLOOK THIS STEP!!!!!!!

-1. Leave the **Default boot volume size** as is and do NOT check any additional settings.
+15. Leave the **Default boot volume size** as is and do NOT check any additional settings.

 	![](media/90e20e7c685753daba9d02fec5e667ae.png)

-1. Dependent on how you generated and saved your Public SSH Key (refer to Frequently Asked Questions covering how to obtain an SSH key), select the Choose SSH key file or Paste SSH keys radio button and complete the associated action.
+16. Dependent on how you generated and saved your Public SSH Key (refer to Frequently Asked Questions covering how to obtain an SSH key), select the Choose SSH key file or Paste SSH keys radio button and complete the associated action.